 The void is fertile, but not-doing is hard

-Because believing that the void is fertile seems difficult for we, moderns, who cling to the illusory psychological security of being ‘productive’.
+Believing that the void is fertile seems difficult for we, moderns, who cling to the illusory psychological security of being ‘productive’.
 The busy-ness obsessed workaholic would rather do something, even if it’s drudgery, than do nothing.
-It is like being on full throttle all the time, only doing things that they would rather not!
+It is like being on full throttle all the time, but doing things that they would rather not!

 Creating space in your life that is free from things that don’t interest you is the opposite of that.
 And, the more intentionally you avoid the tiresome and the uninteresting, the more mental energy you free-up.
 Energy that is now available to flow towards what might inspire you.